-Building Internal Capacity to Advance Capital Projects
+Building Staffing Capacity to Advance Capital Projects

 The budget includes investments that will enhance the County's ability to deliver capital projects to the community.
-Resources such as capital project staffing, and the implementation of project management software to improve cost estimating, scheduling, and overall project management, will support the timely delivery of capital projects.
+Resources such as capital project and procurement staffing and the implementation of project management software to improve cost estimating, scheduling, and overall project management, will support the timely delivery of capital projects.